Pante/reading-list/README.md

 This is a curated list of programming & software engineering articles that I've personally found to be amusing and/or interesting over the years.
 I hope it proves useful to others too.

 I periodically update this list.
+Please open an issue if any of the links are dead.

 * [Company Blogs](#company-blogs)
 * [Personal Blogs](#personal-blogs)